top of page

 Every 3-line diagram electrical layout should clearly identify:

-• conductor sizes and insulation types
+• Conductor sizes and insulation types

-• voltage and current values
+• Voltage and current values at each point in the circuit

-• OCPD ratings
+• OCPD ratings for AC and DC protection devices

 • AC vs. DC circuit paths

-• grounding and bonding points
+• Grounding electrode conductors, EGCs, and bonding points

 1. Follow NEC Requirements

-A compliant three-line diagram for solar must reflect:
+A compliant solar three-line diagram must reflect:

-• NEC 690 grounding and bonding
+• NEC 690 grounding and bonding requirements

-• NEC 310 conductor sizing and ampacity adjustments
+• NEC 310 conductor sizing and ampacity adjustments for temperature and conduit fill

 These details help prevent overheating, performance loss, and failed inspections.
+Always confirm which NEC adoption cycle your local AHJ enforces before finalizing the diagram.

 1. Verify Utility Interconnection Requirements

-• external AC disconnects
+• External AC disconnects in utility-specified locations

-• relays or protection devices
+• Protective relays or anti-islanding devices

-• specific labeling formats
+• Specific labeling formats and equipment callouts

 Complete the form below to get started.